jordisantamaria/react-chat/README.md

 A simple chat UI written with emotion, nextjs and recoil for practice purpose.

-It uses editable div to be customizable for include images in text message and possible styles like bold or link text.
+It uses editable div to allow include images in text message and possible styles like bold or link text.

 `editabletext.html` is an example of how to use an editable div to generate a text editor with pure html.